The Neo Revelation Set

 An impressive, energy-efficient fighter who can inflict an ongoing chance of failure for opposing attacks, Octillery easily nets its spot in our countdown.

-- (1 energy) Genetic Memory works wonders for its price.
-It lets you access any of prior evolution Horsea and Seadra's attacks without having to meet their energy requirements!
+- Genetic Memory (1 energy) Lets you access any of prior evolution Horsea and Seadra's attacks without having to meet their energy requirements!

 A versatile card who can harass foes with just one energy, or absolutely devastate them with four, Kingdra sent many rivals to a watery grave.

 Yet another Water card, Suicune prances in as a Basic with 70 HP.
-It's got no resistance and takes extra pain from Electric, but check out its awesome traits:
+It has no Resistance and takes extra pain from Electric types, but check out its awesome traits:

-- Poke-Power Crystal Body prevents extra effects of attacks from working on Suicune.
-This saves it from status conditions any other nasty tricks your opponents employ!
+- Crystal Body (Poké-Power) Prevents extra effects of attacks from affecting Suicune.
+This saves it from status conditions and other nasty tricks your opponents employ!

-- (3 energy) A superb attack for a Basic Pokemon, Aurora Beam seizes a solid 30 damage, and flips 2 coins.
+- Aurora Beam (3 energy) Seizes a solid 30 damage and flips 2 coins.
 One Heads puts the foe to sleep while two Paralyzes them!

 Blending both offense and defense, Suicune brought victory to several Water decks.

-- (1 energy) Attract Current works miracles for 1 energy.
-It shocks for 20, then flips 3 coins.
-Each Heads lets you search your deck for an Electric energy and attach it to an Electric Pokemon (Ampharos or any of your others)!
+- Attract Current (1 energy) Works miracles for 1 energy.
+Shocks for 20, then flips 3 coins.
+Each Heads lets you search your deck for an Electric energy and attach it to an Electric Pokémon (Ampharos or any of your others)!

-- (4 energy) Gigavolt astounds as well.
-It electrifies for 40, then flips a coin.
-Unlike almost every other coin flip in the game, a Tails isn't bad here, because it Paralyzes the foe!
+- Gigavolt (4 energy) Electrifies for 40, then flips a coin.
+Unlike almost every other coin flip in the game, a Tails isn't bad here because it Paralyzes the foe.
 A Heads won't, but instead scores an extra 20 damage!

 A card who can rapidly energize your entire squad, then land nice damage with a guaranteed bonus effect using Gigavolt, Ampharos triumphed over many foes.

-Feel free to vote for your favorite card, and I'll see you at our next Pokemon countdown!
+Feel free to vote for your favorite card, and I'll see you at our next expansion countdown!